Mac computers could ride AI wave or be left behind

 “You know — be a rebel, be an outsider, fight the system, even from the first 1984 ad.”

-Even Apple’s soon to be released “spatial computing” headgear, the Vision Pro, plays up work-related uses — and its compatibility with the Mac.
+Even Apple’s soon to be released “spacial computing” headgear, the Vision Pro, plays up work-related uses — and its compatibility with the Mac.

 “Apple is doing more to get into businesses,” said Creative Strategies analyst Carolina Milanesi.